rajatvd/PytorchSession/PITCHME.md

 @ul
 * If you define modules in other modules, pytorch automatically recognizes them and adds them to a module list.
 * The parameters of the parent module also include those of the submodule.
-* Allows for hierarchical structure of networks
+* Allows for hierarchical structure of networks like
-* Example - can have a hierarchy of modules like
     - one layer of convs with a residual connnection
     - a set of such layers with the same channel inputs and outputs
     - cascading such blocks with different channels